High School Students

 The earlier you start planning for college, the better prepared you’ll be.

-• Work with your high school counselor to choose the right courses—build a foundation in English, math, and science
+• Consult your high school counselor to select the appropriate courses.
+Establish a strong base in English, math, and science.

 • Take college courses while in high school through early admission or Jefferson’s EDGE